devuxd/SeeCodeRun/README.md

   ...
 ```

-** Neote: ** Firebase cloud functions are behind a paywall.
+**Note:** Firebase cloud functions are behind a paywall.
 They are supported yet commented in code.
 I rolled back Fb client.
 Any setup including the functions functionality is optional.
 Skipt it completely if using the Fb client within scr-app.

 # Installation
 Follow these instructions to develop or deploy seeCode.run.
 Four sensitive files have been omitted from the